clockler/ddbag/README.md

 Parentheses can stack your inputs, exactly as you'd expect.
 Prefixes can also modify how the parentheses resolve - the following are supported:

 * `sum({input})` Sum up all dice in the resulting array.
-Implicit - if the top-level result at finalizing the roll isn't an array of rolled dice, they will be summed.
+Implicit - if you do anything other than finalize a roll with a set of dice, it will be summed.
 * `count({input})` Return the count of dice rolled.
 Useful for successes, as in `count(12d6ka5)` to count dice rolling 5 or 6.
 Of course, doing this manually is probably desirable in most systems, since other results may be important.